-About the Chicago Jaycees
+About JCI Chicago

-ID projects focus on building and enhancing Jaycees members’ professional and personal skills so they may become leaders within their community.
+ID projects focus on building and enhancing Jaycee members’ professional and personal skills so they may become leaders within their community.
 Examples include leadership training, negotiation skills, public speaking, goal setting, crime prevention, and art/architecture tours.

 Ways & Means

 These projects raise money for the chapter and for the Chicago Junior Chamber Foundation, which provides funding for our community projects.